Inzarcon/JessiCa-SON/README.md

 - The same applies to the remaining command line options of the original `compose.py` script.

 ## Contributing
 Pull Requests, Issues and general feedback are welcome.
 Note that *JessiCa* is still in an early prototyping stage.
 Repeated code refactoring and architecture changes are therefore to be expected.
+This repository is also still under construction.

 ## License
 *JessiCa: Serpents Obstruct None* itself is licensed under the **MIT license**.